 I spent a fascinating hour wandering around looking at all the exhibits, especially admiring the gorgeous architecture and trying to imagine what it must have been like to live in such a luxurious mansion!

 My visit to the Numismatic Museum was well-worth the time I spent there.
-Even if you’re not interested in coins, you’ll still enjoy the ambience of the Schliemann house.
+Even if you’re not interested in coins, you’ll still enjoy the ambiance of the Schliemann house.
 And don’t forget to drop by one evening to enjoy some music in the Garden of Muses.

 Written by and photos by W. Ruth Kozak for EuropeUpClose.com